OpenZeppelin/defender-client/packages/admin/README.md

 });
 ```

-You can also optionally set the `simulate` flag to simulate the proposal within the same request.
+You can also optionally set the `simulate` flag as part of the `createProposal` request (as long as this is not a batch proposal) to simulate the proposal within the same request.
 You can override simulation parameters by setting the `overrideSimulationOpts` property, which is a `SimulationRequest` object.

 ```js
 const proposalWithSimulation = await client.createProposal({